Hvaheterdu/Games/RockPaperScissor/README.md

 ```
 $ python3 main.py
 ```

-The game will start and since the game is terminal based you will be told what you need to do.
+And the game will start.

 The *src* folder contains source files.